quarnster/boxeebox-xbmc/README.md

 Please do submit a pull request with any tweaks needed to make it build alright this far.

-## Making changes to libs/*, toolchain/*, intel/* or xbmc/*
+## Making changes to libs/*, toolchain/* or intel/*

-Changes to these files are unfortunately not picked up automatically, but there's a "refresh" target that will try to pull in the changes and make the build system respect them:
+Changes to these files are unfortunately not picked up automatically at the moment, but there's a "refresh" target that will try to pull in the changes and make the build system respect them:

 ```bash
 make refresh
 ```

+Changes in the xbmc directory should be picked up automatically.

 ## Installing